NACLab/ngc-learn/docs/demonstrations/demo2_create_ngc.md

 essentially adaptations of the prequential error measurement [1] used to track the online performance of classifiers/regressors on data streams.
-We will plot the prequential ToD at the end of our simulation script, which will yield a plot that should look similar to:
+We will plot the prequential ToD at the end of our simulation script, which will yield a plot that should look similar to (where we see that ToD is maximized over time):

 <img src="../images/demo2/tod_curve.jpg" width="350" />